-Here in New York, legal sportsbooks are open for business and there are plenty of online and mobile options to consider.
-If you want to get in on UFC betting online from New York, we’ll cover everything you need to know about it right here.
+Here in New York, legal sportsbooks are open for UFC odds.
+If you want to get in on UFC betting online from New York, here’s what you need to know about it.

 A standard UFC betting line will list the matchups and show the odds for each fighter to win.
 There are additional bet types to consider that we’ll cover in a bit.
-For now, let’s stick to the basics and look at an average listing from the DraftKings app.
+For now, let’s stick to the basics and look at an average listing from the DraftKings Sportsbook app in NY.

 For this fictitious lightweight showdown, Nurmagomedov is a pretty sizable favorite over Poirier.
 We can tell the favored side by the direction of the numbers: negative odds for favorites and positive for underdogs.
 If the range between the odds is close, oddsmakers see a tight matchup.
 For a big span, the fight projects as a paper mismatch.

 It’s important to remember that the UFC betting odds won’t be exactly the same at each sportsbook.
 As such, you should always shop around to find the best price.
-For example, the Caesars Sportsbook app could have Nurmagomedov at odds of +190 to win, while the FanDuel Sportsbook app might have -170 on Poirier.
+For example, the Caesars NY app could have Nurmagomedov at odds of +190 to win, while the FanDuel NY app might have -170 on Poirier.

 While that may not seem like much of a difference, it impacts the potential return on your wagers.
 To figure out how much you can expect back for winners, you can use some simple calculations.
 For negative odds, the number tells you how much you have to lay out for a chance to win $100 — i.e., $200 at odds of -200.
 When the number is positive, it’s equal to the amount you would get back for a winning $100 bet — i.e., $160 at +160.